marcelosilvadev/GitCrazy/README.md

 # git_crazy

-A new Flutter application for list users and repositories.
+A new Flutter application for list users and repositories GitHub.

 ## Getting Started